 Mr. Darby is the author of Practical Guide to Mergers, Acquisitions and Business Sales, Second Edition, a textbook published by National Underwriter Company, an ALM (American Legal Media) Business.
 He has extensive experience in the areas of structuring mergers, acquisitions, business sales, and related business transactions.
 He teaches graduate-level courses on the buying and selling of businesses at Boston University School of Law in the Graduate Tax Program and at Bentley University McCallum Graduate School of Business in the Masters of Taxation Program.

-Mr. Darby has been the recipient of numerous journalism and writing awards,including the award for “Tax Writer of the Year - 2007” from the World Trade Executive family of publications, now owned by Thomsen Reuters.
-He has authored two books and more than 1,000 articles published in such diverse publications as The Tax Lawyer, Worth Magazine, Venture Capital Magazine, Banker & Tradesman, Mass High Tech, Hemispheres Magazine, Contract Professional, Trusts & Estates Magazine, The Boston Globe, The Boston Herald, The Boston Business Journal and The Boston Phoenix.
+Mr. Darby has been the recipient of numerous journalism and writing awards, and has authored two books and more than 1,000 articles published in such diverse publications as The Tax Lawyer, Worth Magazine, Venture Capital Magazine, Banker & Tradesman, Mass High Tech, Hemispheres Magazine, Contract Professional, Trusts & Estates Magazine, The Boston Globe, The Boston Herald, The Boston Business Journal and The Boston Phoenix.
 Mr. Darby is a frequent contributor to the World Trade Executive family of publications, including Practical International Tax Strategies, Practical European Tax Strategies, and Practical US Tax Strategies, and is a member of the editorial and advisory board of World Trade Executive.